Town-of-Impostors/TownOfImpostors/README.md

 ---

 <h1 id="installation">Installation</h1>

+- If you are updating your Town Of Impostors version, please hop to this section [here](#updating).

 - Before installing, verify your Among Us version by launching the game and checking the version displayed in the top left of the main menu.